FarmBot/farmbot_os/protocols.md

 Protocol
 ========

-This document is an inventary for the messages used between the bakend and the farmbot
+This document is an inventory for the messages used between the backend and the farmbot.

 Basics
 ------